asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Encourage Full Team Participation

 Since the driver does not need to know how to program, an opportunity emerges to include the entire team in mob sessions.
-Resist the urge to make mob programming _"only a developer practice."_ It is still very common in the industry for development teams to not know how to collaborate effectively; having been influenced by decades of waterfall processes and functional reporting silos.
+Resist the urge to make mob programming _"only a developer practice."_ Poor collaboration within development teams is still the norm in the industry, having been influenced by decades of waterfall processes and functional reporting silos.
 This practice aims to change that.
-Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating through comments in JIRA issues anymore.
+Once you see how effective teams are when everyone is working on the same thing at the same time, you won't settle for communicating with teammates through comments in JIRA issues anymore.

 I recommend that everyone take part in a mob session who is required to take a single story or task from "To Do" to completion.
-Typically this means developers, QA, UX, Operations, and product owners / product managers will all take part in mob programming sessions.
+Typically this means developers, QA, UX, Operations, and product owners will all take part in mob programming sessions.
 Individuals can still leave and rejoin the mob for any reason.
 For example, if a large refactoring is taking place the product owner and even QA may want to step away if they aren't moving the work forward.
 But the expectation is that they return to the mob once they can take part in moving the work forward again.

 ### Introduces WIP limits